john-data-chen/turborepo-starter-kit/README.md

 ---

+## To-do list

+- add more docs and tests in storybook of shared Shadcn UI component library

+---

 ## AI Tools

 I am using AI tools to help our team improve the quality of code and the efficiency of development.
 This project is one of the playgrounds for AI tools.